jkingsman/quickstrat/README.md

 # Quickstrat

 Quickly compute basic strategy for a variety of rule systems in Blackjack.
+Available at [https://jkingsman.github.io/quickstrat/](https://jkingsman.github.io/quickstrat/)